-> of entry available to them: as a family dependent, with no work permit and restricted or nonexistent options to obtain one, much less a residency permit independent of the family reunification visa through which they were able to migrate.
-These s we have seen, migrant women face multiple rights violations in origin, transit, and destination.
+4.3 LIVING AND WORKING CONDITIONS OF MIGRANT IN DOMESTIC WORK s we have seen, migrant women face multiple rights violations in origin, transit, and destination.
 This guide presents two key rights which are continuously denied to migrant women.
 The first refers to labor rights in domestic work, which is the most common labor insertion niche for migrant women throughout the world.
 The second is the right to health, particularly sexual and reproductive health, an area in which migrant women face particular obstacles when attempting to access services.
 These two rights, among others, tend to fall outside the priorities of public policymakers in destination countries.
 This reflects the precarious and vulnerable situation in which migrant women find themselves, due to the double discrimination they face for being women and foreign.